Cable Dahmer Arena: Events

 The arena has hosted many artists including Ariana Grande (who kicked off her major world tour here), Bruno Mars, Alan Jackson, and many more.
 On February 26, 2020, the arena hosted an episode of AEW Dynamite.
 Another episode was filmed at the arena on November 3, 2021.
 The arena hosted All Elite Wrestling's Title Tuesday event on October 10, 2023.

 NHL hockey

 The St. Louis Blues played a home exhibition pre-season game against the Chicago Blackhawks on October 2, 2021.
-The Blues returned Cable Dahmer after they borrowed it on October 1, 2022 taking on the Dallas Stars, and again on September 30, 2023 with another match up against the Stars.
+The Blues returned to Cable Dahmer Arena on October 1, 2022, taking on the Dallas Stars, and again on September 30, 2023 for another matchup against the Stars.